ECEHive/hums/README.md

 ## Structure

 - `apps/` Separate applications.
-For example, the client and the API.
+For example, the client and the server.
 - `packages/` Shared code between applications.

 ## Setup